gabisurita/network-labs/1_network_emulation_with_mininet.md

 c0
 ```

-Mininet terminal also supports the `{host} {command}` syntax in order to run any command on a given toppology host.
+Mininet terminal also supports the `{host} {command}` syntax in order to run any command on a given topology host.
 It will also substitute the topology host name for the host IP.
 For example:

 ```
 h1 ping -c 1 h2